ONS-Innovation/github-policy-dashboard/README.md

 #### Allowlisting your IP

 To setup the deployment pipeline with concourse, you must first allowlist your IP address on the Concourse server.
 IP addresses are flushed everyday at 00:00 so this must be done at the beginning of every working day whenever the deployment pipeline needs to be used.

 Follow the instructions on the Confluence page (SDP Homepage > SDP Concourse > Concourse Login) to login.

-All our pipelines run on sdp-pipeline-prod, whereas sdp-pipeline-dev is the account used for changes to Concourse instance itself.
-Make sure to export all necessary environment variables from sdp-pipeline-prod (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN).
+All our pipelines run on `sdp-pipeline-prod`, whereas `sdp-pipeline-dev` is the account used for changes to Concourse instance itself.
+Make sure to export all necessary environment variables from `sdp-pipeline-prod` (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN).

 #### Setting up a pipeline

-When setting up our pipelines, we use ecs-infra-user on sdp-dev to be able to interact with our infrastructure on AWS.
+When setting up our pipelines, we use `ecs-infra-user` on `sdp-dev` to be able to interact with our infrastructure on AWS.
 The credentials for this are stored on
 AWS Secrets Manager so you do not need to set up anything yourself.
-Since this repository has two services that need to be deployed, you can set up a seprate pipeline for each by either specifying the pipeline name as `github-policy-dashboard` or `github-policy-lambda`.
+Since this repository has two services that need to be deployed, you can set up a separate pipeline for each by either specifying the pipeline name as `github-policy-dashboard` or `github-policy-lambda`.

 To set the pipeline, run the following script: